 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mefenamic acid in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require an adjustment in the dose for patients receiving mefenamic acid.
+However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving mefenamic acid.

 Interactions with Medicines